Support and Workflow

 Some details of the filter fields:

-You can have one or several conditions per rule.
+You may have one or several conditions per rule.
 The default relationship between each of the conditions of a rule is OR: if one of them is met, the rule will be activated and the programmed action or actions will be executed.

 Actions